TL-10

 The YJ-9 (鹰击-9 (yingji-9, Eagle Strike 9)) is a Chinese lightweight anti-ship missile manufactured by Hongdu Aviation Industry Corporation.
 The export version of YJ-9 is called TL-10 (天龙-10 (Sky Dragon-10)) anti-ship missile by Hongdu, or FL-8 (Flying Dragon-8) by China National Aero-Technology Import & Export Corporation (CATIC).
-The missile is also called Kowsar by Iran's Aerospace Industries Organization (AIO).
+The missile was part of a bidding competition against C-701 missile for Iranian Kowsar missile program.

 Development

+During the Falkland War, the Royal Air Force (RAF) used Westland Lynx to launch Sea Skua anti-ship missiles against Argentinian patrol boats.
+Helicopter-based anti-surface operation was seen as a viable option in any potential Taiwan Strait operation by the Chinese military industry.
+In the 1990s, China Aerospace Science and Industry Corporation (CASIC) Third Academy and Hongdu Aviation Industry Group (Hongdu) both initiated small anti-ship missile projects, resulting in CASIC's C-701 missile and Hongdu's TL-10 missile.
+Both missiles shared very similar specifications, but with a slight deviation in launch profile.
+The initial model of the C-701 focused on surface launch from boats, while TL-10 focused on helicopter air-launch integration.

+Hongdu Aviation Industry Corporation began the development of TL-10 and TL-6 missiles in the mid-1990s, and conducted test fires in the same period.
 The TL-10 was unveiled in the 2004 Zhuhai Airshow.

-Hongdu Aviation Industry Corporation began the development of TL-10 and TL-6 missiles in the mid-1990s, and conducted test fires in the same period.
-According to a representative of Hongdu in 2004, the TL-6 and TL-10 programs were purely designed for export, and no missile would be inducted into the People's Liberation Army.
+According to a representative of Hongdu in 2004, the TL-6 and TL-10 programs were purely designed for export, and no missiles would be inducted into the People's Liberation Army.
 Three missile variants were showcased in 2004: the air-to-surface KJ/TL-10B, the surface-to-surface JJ/TL-10A, and the surface-to-surface JJ/TL-6B.
 TL-6B also had a radar-guided version under development.

-The TL-10 and C-701 have similar roles, dimensions, and performance and are both part of Iran's Kowsar program.
-Jane's Defence Weekly suspected that two companies in China had competing designs intended for Iran's missile program.
+Jane's Defence Weekly suspected that the reason behind the similar roles, dimensions, and performance of the C-701 and TL-10 was that they were part of a competition bid intended for Iran's Kowsar missile program.
+Sources conflict regarding which missile variant ultimately entered service with the Iranian military; one account states that the TL-10/FL-8 and TL-6/FL-9 became the Kowsar and Nasar missiles, while another suggests that the C-701 and C-704 were the ones developed into these two systems.

+The domestic variant of the TL-10, named YJ-9, first appeared in Chinese media reports in 2013.
+Four YJ-9 missiles can be carried by a PLA Navy Harbin Z-9D helicopter.
+In 2025, YJ-9s were carried by Harbin Z-20F helicopters on Chinese ships.

 Design

-TL-10 is specifically designed to engage boats displacing 500 tons or less, and when launched, the missile will first climb to enable the seeker to acquire targets, and then immediately descend down to sea-skimming cruise altitude during its flight.
-Like the anti-ship version of the C-701, TL-10 is also armed with a television seeker that is interchangeable with TL-6.
-However, unlike the C-701 guidance has an additional command option which enables the operator to alter the targets, TL-10 is a purely fire-and-forget weapon.
-Western sources have claimed that the Iranian anti-ship missile Kowsar which is manufactured by the Iran Aviation Industries Organization is based on TL-10 while the Nasr is based on the TL-6.

-At the Zhuhai airshow in 2006, the manufacturer revealed the plan already in development to install this missile on various platforms including aircraft, surface ships, and land vehicles.
-However, like most light anti-ship missiles in the world, it is certain that this missile would not be launched from submarines, as the manufacturer has confirmed.
-The version that has been successfully completed is the ship-to-ship version, hence the designation JJ/TL-10 at the 6th Zhuhai airshow in 2006, where JJ stands for Jian Jian (舰舰), meaning Ship (to) Ship.
-Another version developed was KJ/TL-10, the air-launched version, with KJ stands for Kong Jian (空舰), meaning Air (to) ship.